Eddie Mabo

-Early life and family
+Early life and Background

-Mabo was born Edward Koiki Sambo on 29 June 1936 in the village of Las on the island of Mer in the Torres Strait.
+Eddie Mabo was born Edward Koiki Sambo on 29 June 1936 in the village of Las located on the island of Mer in the Torres Strait.
 His parents were Robert Zesou Sambo and Poipe Mabo, but Eddie was adopted by his uncle Benny Mabo when his mother died shortly after he was born.
 This adoption was part of traditional Torres Strait Islander adoption practices.

 When young, Mabo was influenced by his teacher Robert 'Bob' Victor Miles, a relieving teacher with the Schools for Islanders.
-Bob was known as a friend of all his students, he not only taught the children of the islands but also learnt their language and encouraged them to use their own language in class.
+Miles was known as a friend of all his students; he not only taught the children of the islands but also learnt their language and encouraged them to use their own language in class.
 Mabo was one of these students and learnt more than just language from Miles, he also gained an understanding of 'mainland' culture.
-Mabo, who lived with Bob for a time while his mother was ill, later reflected on the importance of his education.
-That, along with his confident use of language, self-assured public speaking and understanding of mainland politics, culminated in the land mark case Mabo v Queensland in 1992.
+Mabo, who lived with Miles for a time while his mother was ill, later reflected on the importance of his education.
+That, along with his confident use of language, self-assured public speaking and understanding of mainland politics, culminated in the landmark case Mabo v Queensland in 1992.

-Eddie had a great bond with his tradition.
+Mabo had a great bond with his tradition.
 He enjoyed activities such as Aboriginal painting, dancing and singing.
-But his uncle and aunt, Benny and Maigo Mabo, taught him to respect other’s cultures as well.
+But his uncle and aunt, Benny and Maigo Mabo, taught him to respect other's cultures as well.

 Mabo married Bonita Neehow, an Australian South Sea Islander, in 1959.
 The couple had seven children and adopted three more.
 Bonita Mabo died in Townsville on 26 November 2018, aged 75, just days after receiving an honorary doctorate of letters from James Cook University for her contributions to Indigenous rights and human rights.